julianchurchill/text-adventure/README.md

   - [TEST] Presenter removes object from room - state is persisted upon leaving and reentering room
 - [FEATURE] Add ability to drop objects from the inventory into the current room

-- Exit touch events don't seem to be quite right in the expected places...

 - Add objects that can be examined to rooms
   - Pressing the centre of the screen gives a list of verbs, just 'examine' is available atm.